<

 When should an asphalt sealer be applied?

 Answer: No sealcoat is a protective coating and does not have the capabilities of leveling of asphalt.
-If you have such a area that is of major concern you should get a price for patching.
+If you have such an area that is of major concern you should get a price for patching.

 How long should we keep vehicles off the surface after sealing?